 local_fabric is started, an admin identity is added to the

 local_fabric runtime is torn down.

 Add Identity to Wallet command will ask for a name, MSPID and a method to add an identity.
-These methods include providing a certificate and private key, or a gateway, enrollment id and secret.
+These methods include providing a certificate and private key, a JSON identity file, or a gateway, enrollment id and secret.

 For wallets associated with other remote Fabric gateways, the

 The IBM Blockchain Platform extension provides an explorer and commands accessible from the Command Palette, for developing smart contracts quickly:

 ||Add an identity into a wallet to be used when connecting to a Hyperledger Fabric gateway

 ||Add a wallet containing identities to be used when connecting to a gateway